tomaskjay/tomaswerts.com/collections/_posts/2024-05-30-trip-to-the-bahamas.md

 Fishing, in the sense of throwing a worm on a hook or dragging a lure across a lake, is really called *spin fishing*.
 Fly fishing is a little different from that.
 The "fly" comes from the much smaller and lighter lures you use.
 They're often handmade by tying together things like thread and feathers around a bare hook.

 The biggest difference between the two is casting, however.
 Since flies are so light, what you're basically trying to do is throw a paper ball instead of a baseball.
 Give the baseball to Ohtani and he'll strike you out on a whim.
-Give him the paper ball, though, and... well, he’ll still probably strike you out to be honest, but you’d definitely stand a better chance.
+Give the paper ball to him, though, and... well, he’ll still probably strike you out to be honest, but you’d definitely stand a better chance.
 The point is that tossing a baseball is easier because the ball itself is heavy.
-I'm willing to bet that you can throw the baseball with your non-dominant hand further than you can throw the paper ball with your dominant hand.
+I'm willing to bet that you can throw a baseball with your non-dominant hand further than you can throw a paper ball with your dominant hand.

-Using a fly rod is like attaching that paper ball to the end of a rope and yanking the other end forwards so that the rope carries it.
+Using a fly rod is like attaching the paper ball to the end of a rope and yanking the other end forwards so that the rope carries it.
 When you're casting a fly, it's really the weight of the line that gets it to where it needs to be, not the weight of the fly itself.
-And the way this is done is by swinging the rod back and forth to gradually extend the line before making a final flick to shoot it forwards.
+The way this is actually done is by swinging the rod back and forth to gradually extend the line before making a final flick to shoot it forwards.
 It's pretty to watch, but much less common because it takes some practicing to get it all down.
 {% endbluebox %}

 So, at the expense of of our shoulders, this is what we were doing in the most beautiful part of earth <a href="https://x.com/StationCDRKelly/status/592444731076026368" target="_blank">from space</a>.
 We were there for the last week of May and fished for bonefish specifically (Andros is known as the bonefish capital of the world).
 All in all, I'm incredibly grateful for being able to go and we definitely made the most out of it.
 It goes without saying that the fishing was fun, but it was really just liberating to be on the water.
 After all, there aren't many better places to be than in the ocean and under the Caribbean sun.
 One of our guides put it nicely when he called it "the world's best office."